 Skip the takeout and pre-packaged snacks this game day.
-These Super Bowl food ideas will make your party the one folks are still raving about on Monday morning.
+Our Super Bowl food ideas and recipes will make your party the one folks are still raving about on Monday morning.

 Who’s ready for some football???
 Food at your Super Bowl Party will rank as important as the TV commercials and the game itself – sometimes really in that order.
 But the food?
 That’ll be your real memory maker – and no one does passionate, flavorful food better than the Deep South.
 Skip the takeout and pre-packaged and instead connect with your friends and family over an All-American tradition with soulful Southern ingredients and comfortable party foods.
 Said another way, don’t leave the competition to the football field: make your party the one folks are still raving about on Monday morning!